 - Must have a declared major in a Faculty of Arts program (NOT including Health Studies, Human Justice or Journalism, because they have their own internship programs);

-- Must have completed 54 - 90 credit hours (negotiable) at the end of the semester in which you are applying, which MUST include at least 12 credit hours in your major;
+- Must have completed between 54 - 90 credit hours (negotiable) at the end of the semester in which you are applying, which MUST include at least 12 credit hours in your major;

 - Must have a satisfactory academic standing, with a program GPA of at least 70%

-How does the Arts Internship work?
+How does AWEI work?

 Who is eligible to receive an intern placement?